 \section{Introduction}

-The search for observable imprints of quantum gravity in semi-classical regimes has led to the development of various phenomenological models.
-Among them, the generalized uncertainty principle (GUP) has emerged as a prominent candidate for encoding Planck-scale corrections to quantum mechanics.
-By modifying the standard Heisenberg uncertainty relation, the GUP introduces a momentum-dependent deformation that incorporates a minimal measurable length \cite{Kempf:1994su,Nozari:2005mr,Das:2009hs,Pedram:2011xj,Hossenfelder:2012jw,Bosso:2023sxr}.
-This minimal scale, often associated with the Planck length, is a common feature in several approaches to quantum gravity, including string theory, loop quantum gravity and non-commutative geometry \cite{Gross:Mende:1988,AmelinoCamelia:2002dsr,Rovelli:1998lrr,Maggiore:1993rv,Konishi:1989wk,Capozziello:1999wx,Bosso:2024nmn}.
+The search for observable imprints of quantum gravity in semi-classical regimes has motivated several phenomenological models.
+Among them, the generalized uncertainty principle (GUP) has emerged as a prominent framework for encoding Planck-scale corrections to quantum mechanics.
+By modifying the standard Heisenberg uncertainty relation, the GUP introduces a momentum-dependent deformation implying a minimal measurable length \citep{Kempf:1994su,Nozari:2005mr,Das:2009hs,Pedram:2011xj,Hossenfelder:2012jw,Bosso:2023sxr}.
+This minimal scale, typically associated with the Planck length, appears in several approaches to quantum gravity, including string theory, loop quantum gravity, and non-commutative geometry~\cite{Gross:Mende:1988,AmelinoCamelia:2002dsr,Rovelli:1998lrr,Maggiore:1993rv,Konishi:1989wk,Capozziello:1999wx,Bosso:2024nmn}.